padoauk/FreeTile/doc/FreeTile.md

 FreeTile is a layout framework on Vue.js.
 The main components of FreeTile are TileAera.vue and Tile.vue.
-On TileArea's region, each tile can be moved or re-sized by the normal mouse actions with a restriction that any tiles cannot overlap with each other.
+On TileArea's region, each tile can be moved or re-sized by the normal mouse actions with a restriction that any tiles are placed on grid and cannot overlap with each other.

 Tile is the class of elements placed on TileArea's area.
 Tile is composed of header, slot and footer.
 A Vue.js component can be inserted to the slot.